Brandon Ingram: Player profile

-Off the court
+Personal Life

 Growing up, one of Ingram's favorite things to do as a kid was fishing with his grandmother at Atlantic Beach.
 Ingram signed with Excel Sports Management and is represented by Excel founder and president Jeff Schwartz.
 In 2016, he chose to sign an endorsement deal with Adidas Basketball and made an appearance in a commercial for Speed Stick along with then Minnesota Timberwolves point guard Kris Dunn.
-In early 2017, he teamed up with L.A. street artist Jonas Never for Delta's "Beyond the Court" campaign, which saw Ingram and former Laker teammate Jordan Clarkson explore their passions outside of basketball.
+In early 2017, he teamed up with L.A. street artist Jonas Never for Delta's "Beyond the Court" campaign, which saw Ingram and then-Laker teammate Jordan Clarkson explore their passions outside of basketball.
 While Clarkson is an aspiring fashion designer, Ingram's passion for art began with him drawing basketball players and cartoon characters, which was bolstered by taking a portrait drawing class at Duke.